appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ./ac-self-hosted.sh -n spacetech down
 ```

-- Create the new configuration files for Appcircle DMZ and private server.
+- Create the new configuration files for the Appcircle DMZ and the Appcircle private server.

 ```bash
 ./ac-self-hosted.sh -n spacetech export --dmz